Agoric/documentation/main/zoe/guide/proposal.md

 There are two main ways for contract users to get an `invitation`:
 - If you create the contract `instance`, you get a special creator `invitation`.
-- Someone who holds the right objects has created an `invatation` for a contract `instance` and given it to you in some way.
+- Someone who holds the right objects has created an `invitation` for a contract `instance` and given it to you in some way.
 This could've been by sending it to you, posting it on a public online location, etc. It doesn't matter (nor does Zoe specify or have any requirements) how or why it got to you, only that you have it.